• millennium •

 -- Attributed to Richard Henry Lee

 I saw on someone's website, "Failure isn't an option.
-With Microsoft comes written into the program,", or words to that effect."To err is human; to really screw things up requires a computer."
+With Microsoft comes written into the program,", or words to that effect.

 "Time is nature's way of keeping everything from happening all at once.
 Lately it hasn't been working."